Author: shortybiscuit

 Backpacking / back country camping: You pack everything you need and can carry into a backpack, then you hike to your campsite, setup camp for as many days as you prepared for and return.
 With backpacking, you can only take what you can carry – including your food, clothes and shelter.
 The location is generally not accessible with a vehicle and there aren’t usually any amenities at all.
 You take in whatever you need and take everything back out with you – including your trash.

-Canoe/Kayak Camping: You have more flexibility in what you can carry, especially in a canoe.
+Canoe/Kayak Camping: You may have more flexibility in what you can carry, especially in a canoe.
 You pack what you need and can fit into the vessel then unpack and setup your campsite when you arrive at your destination.
 Some locations have amenities such as toilets and running water.
 You take in whatever you need and take everything back out with you – including your trash.

 There are instances when the various types of camping can overlap.
-I have done road trips where there are campgrounds that do not have any amenities; these can be off forest roads, on BLM land in the back country or can even be developed campgrounds from the National Park Service that only have a vault toilet and no running water.
+I have done road trips where there are campgrounds that do not have any amenities; these can be off forest roads, on BLM land in the back country or even developed campgrounds from the National Park Service that only have a vault toilet and no running water.
 Some require you to take in whatever you need and take everything back out with you – including your trash.

-When I’m doing road trips, I carry a tent with me but I primarily sleep in my vehicle unless I am staying in a location for more than one night and setting up a basecamp.
+When I’m doing road trips, I carry a tent with me but I primarily sleep in my vehicle unless I am staying in a location for more than a few nights and setting up a basecamp.
 If I’m going to be at the location for more than one night, I may setup my tent but still sleep in my vehicle; the tent gives me options.
 In addition to regular standalone tents, I also have an SUV tent that attaches to my SUV and I can easily move between the tent and SUV without going outside.
 I also have the option to unhook the tent from the SUV and drive away to explore.
 If you are on the West coast, there are tons of options for backcountry car camping.

 Hopefully I made it clear where the differences lie.
 Check out my YouTube channel for videos showing you just how I camp and join me on my next camping trip.
 Check out my Camping Gear List for ideas on what you might like to have when you camp.